 Avoiding tracheal damage and ventilator-associated pneumonia

-The design of the inflatable cuff that provides the seal around the tube affects the likelihood of causing injury.
-Our iTraXS (intra tracheal multiplexed sensing) tube has incorporated optical fibre sensors into the cuffs of the tube which can measure pressure and blood flow, humidity, temperature and biofilm thickness.
-We aim to be able to optimise the level of inflation of the seal of the endotracheal tube to avoid damaging the trachea and reduce the incidence of pneumonia.
+Developed with NIHR i4i funding (II-LA-0813-20008), our iTraXS (intra tracheal multiplexed sensing) tube has incorporated optical fibre sensors into the cuffs of the tube which can measure tracheal contact pressure and blood flow, humidity, temperature, oxygen saturation and biofilm thickness.
+We aim to be able to optimise the level of inflation of the seal of the endotracheal tube to minimize tracheal injury during intubation as well as reduce the incidence of pneumonia.

 In collaboration with medical device company P3 Medical

 and anaesthetists from Nottingham University Hospitals NHS Trust, we have successfully completed proof of principle studies including our first in human series.